What is Continuation Option in Insurance and how to convert your policy?

 What is Continuation Option in insurance?

-What is Continuation Option?
+What is the Continuation Option?

 Continuation Option in insurance means you can take over your employer provided insurance, usually within 30 to 60 days after last day of employment.